atuline/FastLED-Demos/README.md

 If this is your first foray into addressable LED's, then start off with a small strip of less than 20 LED's.
 Long strips require careful power management design and implementation, so start off small and then work up to longer strips.

 Spend some time analyzing these demos, make changes to them and then make your own.
-Don't start off as a beginner trying to compile and run the advanced demos such as irlight.
+Don't start off as a beginner trying to compile and run the advanced demos such as seirlight.
 Build up to it.

 Finally, before looking for some support, have a look at fastled_support_faq.txt.
 Key things are to: